Alana Tsui did not think in the least of joining TikTok before the coronavirus pandemic.

 Let's go back for a moment to Tsui, TikTok influencer

 At the beginning of the post I told you about her.
-Before moving to New York, Tsui lived in Hong Kong, where he made about $ 1.500 a month by partnering with brands and advertisers to promote their articles to his 74.000 Instagram followers.
+Prior to moving to New York, Tsui lived in Hong Kong, where she made about $ 1.500 a month by partnering with brands and advertisers to promote their articles to her 74.000 followers on Instagram.

 Breaking up on Instagram in New York proved difficult.
-But now, “everyone is talking about TikTok, brands are really targeting influencers and running ads on TikTok,” he said.
+But now, "everyone is talking about TikTok, brands are really targeting influencers and running ads on TikTok," she said.

 Tsui is currently trying to figure out TikTok influencer's (notoriously mysterious) algorithm in hopes of developing a following strong enough to lead to substantial gains.